yuankailiu/utils/docs/SettingKambKraken.md

 There is a way to avoid entering password every time

-Checkout this link (step 1 to 3):
+Checkout this link (step 1 to 3 can get the work done!):

 [https://phoenixnap.com/kb/setup-passwordless-ssh](https://phoenixnap.com/kb/setup-passwordless-ssh)

-We still need to type the full IP address  `kamb.gps.caltech.edu` when doing ssh.
+But, we still need to type the full IP address  `kamb.gps.caltech.edu` when doing ssh.

 To further save some effort, we can create SSH alias names.
 Do the following on our laptop: